cake-build/website/src/Cake.Web/App_Data/docs/build-systems/vso.md

 ### 1. Install the VSO extension

-To install the VSO extension for a VSO account, go to the [Cake Build Task page](https://marketplace.visualstudio.com/items/cake-build.cake-build-tasks) at the Visual Studio Marketplace and click "Install".
+To install the VSO extension, go to the
+[Cake Build Task page](https://marketplace.visualstudio.com/items/cake-build.cake-build-tasks) on the Visual Studio Marketplace and click "Install".

 ### 2. Add a build task

-Go to the `Build` section fo VSO online and create a build definition if you doesn't already have one.
+Go to the `Build` section on VSO online and create a build definition or select an existing one.
 Add a new build step by clicking the "Add build step..." button.

 ![Add build step](https://raw.githubusercontent.com/cake-build/cake-vso/develop/Images/addbuildstep.png)

 A dialog should appear with different tasks.
-Select the "Cake" task.
+Select the "Cake" task and click the "Add" button once.
+After that, click the "Close" button to close the window.

 ![Add build step](https://raw.githubusercontent.com/cake-build/cake-vso/develop/Images/addtasks.png)

 ### 3. Configure the build task

-Now you should be able to edit the build task information such as build script, build target, verbosity and arguments.
+You should now be able to edit the build task information such as which build script to execute, what build target to run, the amount of logging (verbosity) and additional arguments sent to the build script.

 By default, the Cake build step (when added to a build) will try to run the `build.cake` build script (found in the root of your repository) with the target `Default`.
 If you wish to run another build script or build target you can change this in the build step settings.